kiriti-v/brain-source-analysis/README.md

 # Brain Source Localization Analysis Platform

+### Note: The datasets alluded to in this repo/README are merely the test case datasets, and eventually the project should be adaptable to any dataset or appropriate research question.

 ## Overview

 A comprehensive web-based platform for analyzing EEG/MEG source localization data with advanced statistical analysis capabilities.
 Specifically designed for **CAM ICU (Confusion Assessment Method for ICU)** studies examining the effects of different auditory interventions on brain activity in critically ill patients.